Novel constraints on neutrino physics beyond the standard model from the CONUS experiment: Data sets, experimental framework and analysis method

 For the analysis presented here, we use the \textsc{Conus} \textsc{Run}-1 data and employ a binned likelihood analysis to derive limits on parameters of the considered BSM models.
-In addition to the \textsc{Run}-1 dataset used for the CE$\nu$NS analysis described in Ref.~\cite{CONUS:2020skt}, we work with a second \textsc{Run}-1 dataset at energies between $2$ and $8 \keV_{ee}$, which exhibits longer data collection periods for the BSM channels that are sensitive to neutrino-electron scattering.
-The details of both datasets as well as the likelihood analysis are laid out in the following subsections.
+In addition to the \textsc{Run}-1 data set used for the CE$\nu$NS analysis described in Ref.~\cite{CONUS:2020skt}, we work with a second \textsc{Run}-1 data set at energies between $2$ and $8 \keV_{ee}$, which exhibits longer data collection periods for the BSM channels that are sensitive to neutrino-electron scattering.
+The details of both data sets as well as the likelihood analysis are laid out in the following subsections.